timcassell/ProtoPromise/README.md

 }
 ```

-Async recursion is just as powerful as regular recursion, but it is also just as dangerous, if not more.
+Async recursion is just as powerful as regular recursion, but it is also just as dangerous.
 If you mess up on regular recursion, your program will immediately crash from a `StackOverflowException`.
-Async recursion with this library will never crash from a stack overflow due to the iterative implementation, however if you don't do it right, it will eventually crash from an `OutOfMemoryException` due to each call waiting for the next and creating a new promise each time, consuming your heap space.
+You may prevent stack overflows with async recursion by using a [context switching API](#switching-execution-context) with the `forceAsync` flag set to true.
+However, you should be aware that if your async recursion continues forever, your program will eventually crash from an `OutOfMemoryException` due to each call waiting for the next and creating a new promise each time, consuming your heap space.
 Because promises can remain pending for an indeterminate amount of time, this error can potentially take a long time to show itself and be difficult to track down.
 So be very careful when implementing async recursion, and remember to always have a base case!

 Of course, async functions are powerful enough where this retry behavior can be done in a loop without blowing up the heap.